-The sky seemed like a big, large pool of grey smoke.
+The sky seemed like a big pool of grey smoke.
 The weather was cool, moist.
 A fresh, earthy smell hung on the air.

 I peered through the window with slick navy blue curtains, swinging to and fro to the movement of the minibus, blocking my view to some extent.
 Tiny rain droplets drizzled onto the closed glass pane with a light tinkle, creating a rhythmical musical tune which doubtlessly was perceived by quite a few.
 I could see the vague reflection of a stressed me breaking into a little grin on the damp window pane, as well as my surroundings.
-I became lost into admiring the lovely shower for a few moments before reality struck me hard.
+I became lost in admiring the lovely shower for a few moments.

 I was, at that moment, sitting inside a minibus owned by my school authority.
-So were nineteen other students, a couple of gorgeously dressed female teachers (they chose to occupy their time by either gossiping amongst themselves or applying more and more make-up), the trainer, and the driver.
+So were nineteen other students, a couple of gorgeously dressed female teachers (who chose to occupy their time by either gossiping amongst themselves or adjusting their smiles and makeup), the trainer, and the driver.
 We were all travelling towards our ultimate destination, Uttara.
 We the students were the chosen ones—the ones chosen for participating in the 'Annual Interbranch Extempore Speech and Debate Competition'.

 My school’s name is DIS (it’s the abbreviated form).
 I am a 12-year-old student of grade 7 there.
 It is well-known for being the very first chain English Medium school in Bangladesh, a small non-native English-speaking country situated in the Indian subcontinent.
 Within Dhaka-the capital city, DIS has its two primary branches at Dhanmondi and Uttara.
 Every year, a group of students who are selected by means of an audition from each branch compete against the other in spontaneous speaking aka extempore speech, and debate.